clean-energy-tools/ev-charging-use-specification-code/schema/README.md

 export type AccessType = "public" | "private"
       | "semi_public" | "commercial_only";
 ```

+Unfortunately, Quicktype makes at least one error in generating the types.
+Namely, some schema fields with format `date-time`, and in the generated TypeScript type are declared as `Date`.
+The schema clearly says the field is a `string` whose format is an ISO8160 date/time string.
+When AJV uses the schema to validate objects it looks for a string rather than a Date, and therefore fails because a Date is not a string.

+To resolve this, the `gen` commands generate TypeScript code into `schema/generated/types-evchargingspec` rather than `node/src/types-evchargingspec`.
+The files in the latter directory are created by copying, and modifying, the files from the former directory.

 Bottom line is that anyone targeting a different language can easily generate type definitions for that language by using the `--lang` argument.